SanthoshAthili3101/AppIconandSplashScreen/README.md

 Implemented
 1. Changed the App Name in Android(in MainActivity.cs) and in iOS
 2. Changed the App icon in Android(in MainActivity.cs) and in iOS
-3. Changed the splash scrren
+3. Changed the splash screen in both android and iOS